Calvary Kids Catechism

 Question 7: What are the decrees of God?

-God has a perfect plan for everything that ever happens, and he decided it all before the world began, so that he will get the most glory forever.
+God has a perfect plan for everything that ever happens, and he decided it all before the world began, for our good and his glory.

 Question 8: How does God execute his decrees?